Showing results for ‘digital trust‘

 Learn the basics of artificial intelligence

-An overview of key definitions and concepts, and opportunities and considerations, for working with artificial intelligence (AI) in the B.C. government.
+An overview of key definitions and concepts for working with artificial intelligence in the B.C. government.

 Software-Defined Networking (SDN) Solution